GeorgGroenendaal/Project-Zeng.ltd/README.md

 The project consist of two parts, an dashboard written in Python 3.5x used to control and modify the control units running on Arduino Uno's written in C.

 ## GUI
+This is the dashboard to control the functions of the Arduino solar screens.
+The GUI is written with Python 3.5x.
+The PyQt GUI module is used for designing the Graphical User Interface for the dashboard.